-How to Link Word Document to Excel (2 Easy Methods)
+How to Link a Word Document to Excel (2 Easy Methods)

-➤ Linking an MS Word file to an Excel worksheet means the original Word document and the Word file placed in the Excel sheet will maintain a connection.
-If I say more elaborately if you edit/delete anything from the original Word document, that change will automatically reflect in the Word file that is placed in the Excel file.
-And, it happens vice versa.
+• When you link an MS Word file to an Excel worksheet, the original Word document and the Word file placed in the Excel sheet maintain a connection.

 Link Word Document to an Excel Worksheet Using 'Object' Option